NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/minute-lab.rst

 Quantitative ChIP-seq methods allow us to compare the effect of DNA-protein interactions across samples.
 In our lab we developed **MINUTE-ChIP**, a multiplexed quantitative ChIP-seq method.

-To process the raw data produced with this method, we developed **Minute**.
-Minute takes multiplexed MINUTE-ChIP FASTQ files and outputs a set of normalized, scaled bigWig files that can be directly compared across conditions.
+To process the raw data produced with this method, we developed :code:`minute`. :code:`minute` takes multiplexed MINUTE-ChIP FASTQ files and outputs a set of normalized, scaled bigWig files that can be directly compared across conditions.

-We are going to analyse H3K27m3 data from human ESCs, where we have shown that Naive cells H3K27m3 landscape looks very different when compared to Primed cells in a quantitative manner.
+If you want to know more about the :code:`minute` pipeline workflow , you can check out our `biorXiv preprint <https://www.biorxiv.org/content/10.1101/2022.03.14.484318v1>`_ [1]_.

 This tutorial has two parts:

 1. **Primary analysis**: Run a minute workflow on a small set of FASTQ files.
 2. **Downstream analysis**: Look at the resulting bigWig files using usual bioinformatics tools.

+We are going to analyse H3K27m3 data from human ESCs, where we have shown that Naive cells' H3K27m3 landscape looks very different when compared to Primed cells in a quantitative manner.
+This dataset comes from our `recent publication <https://www.nature.com/articles/s41556-022-00916-w>`_ [2]_.

 In order to make this tutorial last a reasonable time, the **primary analysis** part is independent from the second part, as it runs only on a subset of the data you can see in the second part.
 During the **primary analysis** you will see H3K27m3 data output for replicate 1 of our experiments.
 In the **downstream analysis** you can look at the three replicates together.